 The Vanderbilt Transplant Center is a leading provider of organ transplantation in the Southeast, giving hundreds of people new hope and longer life each year.
 In 2019, we celebrated our 30th year of providing lifesaving transplants to people from all over the world.
 As Tennessee’s only full-service transplant center, we offer the most advanced care for end-stage organ failure in children and adults.
 Our transplant specialists also perform lifesaving dual-organ transplants, including heart-kidney, heart-liver, heart-lung, kidney-pancreas and liver-kidney.

 Vanderbilt is one of the largest, most experienced transplant centers in the Southeast in terms of the number of transplants we perform.
-Our teams have transplanted more than 8,600 solid organs since 1962.
-We achieved a new record in 2019 with 566 transplants performed here that year, giving us a UNOS ranking as the sixth-largest transplant center in the country.
+Our teams have transplanted more than 10,000 solid organs since 1962.
+We achieved a new record in 2021 with 645 transplants performed here that year, giving us a UNOS ranking as the fifth-largest transplant center in the country.

 Our outcomes rank among the best in the country.
 This means our patients often recover faster than the national average, with fewer complications.